Before heading to the examples of employee feedback, let us understand how effective employee feedback is and its significant role in the business.

 Ask any millennial 'How important it is for them to get feedback at their jobs?'

 Most of them will happily agree that it is one of the most significant attributes of any healthy workplace.
-There is this ‘psychological connection’ why Millenials prefer continuous feedback for their work.
-Millennials now continuously seek gratification for whatever they put their efforts into, either it’s for their social media post or a project they have been ambitious about.
-Digitalization has a great impact here, and employees now don’t like to wait for months or a year to get their formal reviews.
-This generation actively seeks feedback or spot on recognition.
+There is this 'psychological connection' why Millenials prefer continuous feedback for their work.
+Millennials now continuously seek gratification for whatever they put their efforts into, either for their social media post or a project they have been ambitious about.
+Digitalization has a significant impact here.
+Employees now don’t like to wait for months or a year to get their formal reviews.
+This generation actively seeks feedback or spot-on recognition.
 For them, it’s imperative for their growth and understanding of a job.

 As you can see, employee feedback is vital for both the company and its employees.

 Your employees want feedback.
-We all want it even when the feedback is not very pleasant.
+We all want it, even when the input is not very pleasant.
 But often, managers or leaders fail to construct or give feedback in an effective way.
-The problem lies in the choice of words, lack of empathy, or simply not being mindful concerning how to provide feedback.
+The problem lies in the choice of words, lack of empathy, or simply not being mindful of providing feedback.